rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 _Should you switch to Webpacker?_

-In this post, I'll give you twenty-five reasons why.
+In this post, I'll offer you reasons why you should.

-Why should you listen to me?
-I've been using Webpacker in production since 2017.
-I've given talks about it.
-I've spent countless hours learning how it works.
-I been writing about it and giving talks about it ever since.
+I've been using Webpacker in production since 2017 and I've spent a lot of time learning how it works.
 Folks have been asking me whether it's worth the tradeoff of getting up to speed with Webpacker.
-I think it is, but that may not be true for everyone.
-I hope this post will provide you with enough insight to make an informed decision.

-But before I tell you about why I think switching to Webpacker is a good idea, I'll give you a few reasons why you might NOT want to switch and stick with the Rails asset pipeline instead.
+Before I say why switching to Webpacker is a good idea, I'll give you a few reasons why you might NOT want to switch and stick with the Rails asset pipeline instead.

 1. **You don't have the right application**

-    It's probably not worth the switch if your application doesn't use much JavaScript.
-How much is enough?
-Consider your time; do you spend less than 5-10% of your development time working on JavaScript?
-Your app might not be very frontend-heavy.
+    If your application doesn't use much JavaScript, it's probably not worth the switch.
+Do you spend less than 5-10% of your development time working on JavaScript?
+Your app might not warrant a heavier tool like Webpack.

 1. **You don't have the time**